 Melissa 'Mac' McAnally – Client Care Specialist

 Mac was born and raised in Huntington Beach, California.
 She moved to Colorado for college and graduated from Colorado State University with a Bachelor of Science in Psychology.
 Mac grew up with a love of all animals.
 She has had everything from dogs, fish, turtles, and birds to iguanas, chinchillas, and rats.
-She now has one dog, a Catahoula mix named Justice.

 Mac has worked in the veterinary field for over seven years, working in everything from grooming, tech assistant, reception, and assistant manager.